dyozie/pivotal-hd-docs/content/getting-started/spring-data-hadoop/wordcount_with_spring_hadoop.md

 Designing and writing of Mapper and Reducer classes does not change with Hadoop.
 With Spring Batch, the job can be part of chain of Jobs.
 The Spring Hadoop helps by providing a clean way of invoking MapReduce jobs without worrying about the complexity.

 * Creating Application Context with Spring Hadoop
+* Build the example to get the jar file for the job
-*  Run the example
+* Run the WordCount example from eclipse

 ##Working with the Tutorial